 Kemp also announced at the press conference a new executive order to speed the delivery of oxygen supplies to help hospitals treating Covid patients.

-Covid-19 has increased the need for oxygen as some hospitalized patients require help to breathe.
+Covid-19 has increased the need for Compressed Medical Gas as some hospitalized patients require help to breathe.
 Oxygen supplies in some states are as low as 12 hours’ worth, Bloomberg News reported.

 A rural hospital CEO in Georgia said Monday that “the oxygen shortage is real.
 And it’s scary.’’
 The CEO requested anonymity.